top of page

 Each month, we anchor our curriculum in a specific nature skill or concept, weaving it into every part of the class — from storytelling to projects to games and reflections.

-December - Fire Building & Fire Safety
+• December: Fire Building & Fire Safety

-February - Wildlife Tracking, Bird Language & Survival Games
+• March: Tracking, Bird Language & Survival Games

-April - Foraging & Medicinal Plant Identification
+• April: Foraging & Plant Identification

 Each theme includes hands-on challenges, individual and group projects, nature journaling, and outdoor free exploration.